 - Consider Medication Normally it's not advised to take anxiety or mood medications.
 But studies have shown that antidepressants may reduce the symptoms of dysesthesia.
 Talk to your doctor about whether or not an antidepressant is right for you.
 Always partner it with a non-medicinal treatment as well, to ensure that you're working on ways to permanently reduce your anxiety without medicine.

 None of these are perfect options.
-The key is to manage your dysesthesia according to your doctor's advice, manage the disorder that lead to dysesthesia, and then make sure that you're taking steps to reduce your anxiety separately.
+The key is to manage your dysesthesia according to your doctor's advice, manage the disorder that leads to dysesthesia, and then make sure that you're taking steps to reduce your anxiety separately.

-When I've worked with those that have chronic anxiety from dysesthesia in the past, I start them with my free 7 minute anxiety test.
+When I've worked with those that have chronic anxiety from dysesthesia in the past, I start them with my free 7-minute anxiety test.
 It's the only real way to make sure that you're correctly addressing your coping ability and improving the way you treat your anxiety symptoms.